dominicattal/quake4/README.md

 Doesn't work if there are spaces in any of the fields

-Alternatively, run `make manual` to create a folder in this directory
+Alternatively, run `make manual` to create a folder in this directory.
+Copy this folder into a folder inside the Quake 4 Installation folder named midterm

 ### RUN GAME

 Assuming the .env is made correctly, type ./run in the terminal to run the mod.

 ### HOW TO PLAY

+There are several classes to pick, each with different stats.
 Enemies spawn in endless waves.
 Kill them for Strogg Hearts, which you can use to upgrade your player.
 E - toggle stats viewer
 F1 - upgrade damage
 F2 - upgrade speed
 F3 - upgrade max health
 F4 - upgrade health regen
 F5 - upgrade clip size

 Game ends when you die
 Boss spawns every 10 waves